J.D., Yale Law School, 1989

 Scholarly books (authored)

-The Right Wrong Man: John Demjanjuk and the Last Great Nazi War Crimes Trial Forthcoming, Princeton University Press, Fall 2015.
+The Right Wrong Man: John Demjanjuk and the Last Great Nazi War Crimes Trial Princeton University Press, 2016.

 The Memory of Judgment: Making Law and History in the Trials of the Holocaust.
 Yale University Press, 2001; paperback, 2005.